tudasc/qTESLA/x64/qtesla-piii-jni-vs20119/README.md

 ## Compiling the C-code ##
-This is a rather complicated task and at the moment, the Makefile of qTesla is modified to reach the goal to generate a dynamically linkable library.
+This is a rather complicated task and at the moment, the Makefile of qTESLA is modified to reach the goal to generate a dynamically linkable library.
 The first part is identical to the original file:

     consts: list_omegas.py